Stacked Intelligent Metasurface for End-to-End OFDM System

 \subsection{Model training and deployment framework.}

-To accurately recover the original bit vector in time-varying channels, the E2E system needs to be retrained periodically based on the CSI information.
-To accelerate the training process, we adopt a transfer learning approach.
+For accurately recovering the original bit vector in time-varying channels, the E2E system needs to be retrained periodically based on CSI information.
+To accelerate this process, we can employ transfer learning.
 Specifically, a base model is first trained using the statistical CSI, and then the model is fine-tuned in real time according to the instantaneous CSI.
 The loss function used during the model training is the binary cross-entropy (BCE), which can be computed as in~\eqref{eq31}, where $N^{\mathrm{batch}}$ denotes the training batch size.
 Similar to~\eqref{eq28}, BCE is employed to evaluate the consistency between the input and the output.
 It holds that $\mathcal{L} (\mathbf{b},\hat{\mathbf{b}})\geqslant 0$ with equality if and only if $\mathbf{b}=\hat{\mathbf{b}}$.
 Therefore, a smaller BCE indicates more accurate bitstream recovery and thus better system performance.